watson-developer-cloud/assistant-web-chat-service-desk-starter/src/middleware/incontact/README.md

-# NICE inContact integration example
+# NICE inContact Integration Example

 This is a functioning service desk integration between Watson Assistant and NICE inContact.